Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Introduction

 The primary contribution of this study is the decomposition of the effects of pressure arising from reference points into distinct elements: the choice of weight attempt (analogous to a lottery choice) and the probability of success (analogous to a lottery gain).
+In this setting, choosing a heavier weight corresponds to selecting a lottery with a lower probability of success but a higher potential payoff in terms of achieved ranking, whereas choosing a lighter weight implies the opposite trade-off.
+We therefore interpret risk-taking as the selection of heavier attempt weights conditional on a lifter's ability.
+Against this backdrop, the structure of official bench press competitions provides an ideal context to study the relationship between reference points and risk-taking within the sequential game setting of weight declaration and lifting stages, where exogenous pressure is present.
+Whether the lift is successful depends not only on the chosen weight but also on the competitive pressure arising from the possibility that the lifter's relative position may change during the competition.
 We also explore alternative competition designs that manipulate the availability of pressure-related information.
-The structure of official bench press competitions provides an ideal context to study the relationship between reference points and risk-taking within the sequential game setting of weight attempts and weight lifting stages, where exogenous pressure is present.
-Specifically, a weight attempt under pressure from rivals can be seen as a risk-taking behavior similar to making a lottery choice.
-Whether the lift is successful depends on the pressure conditional on the weight attempt and the rivals' outcomes.
 Through this investigation, we seek to answer an analogous question in real-world competitive settings: What would be the impact on risk-taking behavior and expected outcomes if the pressure exerted by rivals were removed?

 Our results demonstrate the role of pressure in shaping lifters' behavior during competition.
-Pressure from both lower and higher-ranked rivals leads to increased attempt weights across both the second and third attempts, reflecting lifters’ tendency to challenge themselves under competition.
+Pressure from both lower- and higher-ranked rivals leads to increased attempt weights across both the second and third attempts, reflecting lifters' tendency to challenge themselves under competition.

 Regarding success probability, lifters under pressure from below show a slightly higher likelihood of success, possibly due to the motivation to defend their rank.
 However, when attempting to surpass higher-ranked rivals, success rates consistently decline, highlighting the difficulty of overtaking stronger competitors under pressure.
 This pattern is most pronounced in the third attempt, where fatigue and psychological strain may amplify the challenge.
 These results suggest that while competitive pressure can encourage bold strategies, it also introduces constraints that limit execution success in decisive moments.